Bath go from zeros to heroes

-Louis Luyt announced his resignation as South African Rugby Football Union president after initially refusing to vacate his post.
-The week before SARFU members had voted narrowly in favour of a motion to force the resignation of its controversial chief who had been accused of racism and financial mismanagement.
+Louis Luyt announced his resignation as South African Rugby Football Union president after initially refusing to quit despite accusations of racism and financial mismanagement.
 A bitter row had escalated just a few weeks before with Luyt taking President Nelson Mandela to court to prevent a government inquiry into the allegations - a case that was won by the under-fire Luyt.

 In the opening Test of the NZ Cavaliers series, South Africa won 21-15 at Newlands where Naas Botha kicks three penalties, dropped two goals and converted Carel du Plessis's try.
 The Cavaliers was the name given to the unofficial New Zealand team which toured South Africa at a time when national teams were effectively banned from playing the Springboks because of the republic's apartheid policies.
 The team included 28 of the 30 players who had been selected for the All Blacks tour scheduled for the year before but cancelled.
 The Cavaliers were coached by Colin Meads and captained by Andy Dalton and won just one of the four matches against South Africa, although they won seven of their eight other games on the tour.

 The Barbarians, on their first visit to South Africa, opened their tour with a 17-all draw with Transvaal in front of 60,000 at Ellis Park.
 Late tries by Arthur Smith and Tony O'Reilly rescued the tourists after the hosts lead 17-11.

 Italy held England B to a 15-15 draw in Rome's Olympic Stadium in front of 40,000 spectators, Marcus Rose's penalty seven minutes from time allowing England to draw level after a game where they won plaudits for running the ball as opposed to trying to grind their opponents down.